-Protocols currently used in practice are proven secure in the random oracle model (under multiple security definitions)

-Standard model protocols are known

-Need more comprehensive definitions to address concerns of composition: e.g., when multiple (related) passwords are used with multiple servers

-Oniversally Composable security (REAL/IDEAL security definition)

-In the IDEAL world, a trusted party comparing passwords and allocating random keys.
-Passwords come from the environment

-But not realisable without a setup (e.g., random oracle, or common random string)
+- Protocols currently used in practice are proven secure in the random oracle model (under multiple security definitions) - Standard model protocols are known - Need more comprehensive definitions to address concerns of composition: e.g., when multiple (related) passwords are used with multiple servers - Universally Composable security (REAL/IDEAL security definition) - In the IDEAL world, a trusted party comparing passwords provided by parties, and if equal, allocating them random keys.
+Note: Even in IDEAL, security depends on passwords. - But not realisable without a setup (e.g., random oracle, or common random string)